 Advanced-Beginner Sweaters

-This kind of pattern may include some increasing or decreasing in the sleeves, and basic seaming.
-However, it’ll still be based on simple shapes like rectangles and hexagons and feature easy to memorize stitch patterns.
+This kind of pattern may include some increasing or decreasing in the sleeves, as well as basic seaming.
+However, it’ll still be based on simple shapes like rectangles and hexagons and feature easy-to-memorize stitch patterns.

 Crochet Hexagon Cardigans